myrdn/myrdn/README.md

 ### Hi there 👋
-I love coffee, hiking, juggling and static websites.
+I love coffee, hiking, juggling, running and static websites.

 I am learning web development by myself and at my own pace.
 Recently I have become interested in web accessibility.